-Year ended 31 De ecember:
+Year ended 31 De Year ended 31 December:

-Effect on the fair value 2020 2019
+Effect on the fair value 2021 2020

-Increase by one percent 5,048 4,492
+Increase by one percent 5,238 5,048

-Decrease by one percent (5,321) (4,551)
+Decrease by one percent (5,522) (5,321)

 Financial risk management objectives and policies.
 In the ordinary course of business, the Group is exposed to market risks from fluctuating prices on commodities purchased and sold, prices of other raw materials, currency exchange rates and interest rates.
 Depending on the degree of price volatility, such fluctuations in market prices may create volatility in the Group's financial results.
 To effectively manage the variety of exposures that may impact financial results, the Group's overriding strategy is to maintain a strong financial position.